leocareer/leocareer/README.md

 👋 Hey there

 I'm Leo, I love answering complex questions with clear visualizations, finding insights, prove hypotheses, and learning new things.
-Check out my portfolio in the table below and the two special projects in the Pins.
+Check out my portfolio in the table below and the special project in the Pins.
 Feel free to write to me on [LinkedIn](https://linkedin.com/in/leokalugina) or email.
 Thank you for stopping by!

 📍 Open to job offers
 <br>